aryndavis/MADwebsite/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.
 In Fall 2019, Columbia reports having 222 Black identifying Instruction or Research based employees across the total University, about 1.3% of all total employees and 3.3% of all Instruction or Research based employees.
 There are currently 0 Black tenured professors in engineering and Black professors only make up 3.7% of all tenured faculty.
 Supporting Black students and supporting Black professors are two sides of the same coin, Columbia cannot claim to be a diverse and inclusive institution without adequately supporting us.

-To read the full letter to see our introduction and all of the citations of our claims, see here: [Full Demand Letter](tinyurl.com/MADdemandletter)

-To sign the petition, see here: [Petition](https://actionnetwork.org/petitions/mobilized-african-diaspora-demands?source=direct_link&)